Skip to content

 Repeat the entire recipe, but this way: cut one banana into thin slices and prepare the batter above from the remaining ingredients – the second mashed banana and the remaining ingredients.
 You can then coat the individual banana slices in the resulting batter and fry them on both sides.
 It's a bit of a mess, but absolutely delicious.

 Banana pancakes made from sourdough just before baking – wrapped in a soft, dense batter with visible traces of banana.
 The delicate texture of the batter embraces each piece like a protective shell, ready to brown in the pan.
-The moment just before turning into fluffy, fragrant pancakes.
+The moment just before transforming into fluffy, fragrant pancakes.

 Mari